Use Environmental Common Sense to Save Money and Save the Earth

 No one can “save the planet” by themselves, but many people care about the world’s environmental health and want to do their part.
 At times, we may be able to step up and help shape laws and policies of government, invent an environmentally friendly product or help with projects that clean up pollution or to reduce greenhouse gases.
 But unless we have a career that involves being an environmental warrior, our main duty, as individuals, should be to tread lightly upon the earth.
 In other words, we should do as much as we can to reduce our environmental impact.
 Here are a few ways that you can help reduce your impact on the environment and save money at the same time.

-- Take the time to recycle.
-Most US town now have recycling programs.
+.
+Take the time to recycle.
+Most US town now has recycling programs.
 They are only as useful as the effort you put in to sort your trash.
 Reusing things like grocery bags for several different purposes before you dispose of them will save resources.

 .
 Grow some of your own food.
 You don’t need a large garden to save money on food.
 Even in a small apartment, you can grow things like fresh herbs, tomatoes or hot peppers in pots.
 You can have fresh, organic foods while saving all the energy and environmental impact it took to grow and ship that food to you from some commercial farm to your grocery store.